<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

-What Is The NIST CSF
+What Is The NIST CSF?

 The NIST CSF is a cybersecurity framework designed around outcomes rather than specific controls - meaning the CSF does not explicitly include technical controls.
-Rather, the CSF is a control set that allows teams to report to technical and business leaders about security posture without getting lost in the weeds of technicalities.
+Instead, the CSF is a control set that allows teams to report to technical and business leaders about security posture without getting lost in the weeds of technicalities.

 Lastly, the Tiers of the framework inform the degree to which an organization can and will implement the CSF.
 Ranging from partial to adaptive, the NIST CSF Tier structure is designed to give context to how well cybersecurity risk decisions are integrated into existing business processes.
 NIST makes sure to point out that the Tier structure is not specifically a maturity model.

-NIST Cybersecurity Framework Tools
+NIST CSF Tools

 Screen Shot 2019-05-21 at 12.21.11 PMWhen implementing the NIST CSF as a part of a cyber risk management strategy, it is critical that the tool a team uses to manage and execute the cyber strategy can support a flexible framework.
 Static tools such as spreadsheets and modular GRC products, unfortunately, do not support the CSF as they should - given that information security teams are becoming increasingly integrated, the need for an integrated and nimble solution is becoming more and more paramount to a team’s success.

 As an information security team goes about implementing the appropriate activities in line with their target Profile and Tier, automation must come into play.
 The time invested in aggregating and visualizing data from spreadsheets across modules is a drain on already thin resources, and using a tool to automate those processes saves both time and money.
-Further, often the decision to implement comes from senior-level management who need to see progress - a tool that empowers teams to simplify that process and provide varying levels of insight into the program depending on their audience can help provide that visibility.
+Further, the decision to implement often comes from senior-level management who need to see progress - a tool that empowers teams to simplify that process and provide varying levels of insight into the program depending on their audience can help provide that visibility.

 Finally, without comprehensive visualization, the implementation of the 385 processes and actions included in the CSF managers lose track of where their program is.
 High-level visualization of assessment and remediation activities in real-time gives managers and directors the information necessary to report to senior management as well as contextualize that data in a business setting.